Committed Vancouver WA Nursing Home Abuse Lawyers

-D’Amore Law Group attorneys are licensed to practice in state and federal courts in Oregon, Washington and California, and associate with trial attorneys in all 50 states.
+D’Amore Law Group personal injury attorneys are licensed to practice in state and federal courts in Oregon, Washington, and California, and associate with trial attorneys in all 50 states.

 “My mother was dropped by staff at the nursing home … both femurs were broken, and instead of getting her the emergency medical care she needed, they put her in a bed and left her there for days to suffer.
 When an attendant finally noticed her condition, they rushed her to the hospital where she died … The grief was unimaginable, but Tom D’Amore treated me kindly, and was tough as nails with the insurance company.”